-Sue: Oh, it’s Okay.
+Sue: It’s okay.
 He can climb up from there.
-Or he could just sit there and wait for help to come.
+Or he could just sit there and wait for help.
 It’s perfectly fine.

 The Doctor lets go.

 Sue: Does that count as suicide?

-Adric, Nyssa and Tegan rush over to the Doctor.
+Adric, Nyssa and Tegan rush to the Doctor’s aid.

 Sue: I don’t like this at all.

 Me: Why not?

 Sue: He’s going to die surrounded by strangers.
-He hardly knows two of them.
-He only met one of them a couple of hours ago!
-This is depressing.
+He barely knows two of them, and he met the other one a couple of hours ago.
+This is so depressing.
 It should be Romana and K9 by his side.

-The Doctor sees the faces of his friends and companions.
+The Doctor sees the faces of companions from his past.

 Sue: See!
-He has to think about people he actually knows!
-Oh, it’s Mary Tamm… Now I feel sad.
+He has to imagine some people he actually knows.
+Oh, it’s Mary Tamm… Now I actually do feel sad.